leonardtschora/EPFDAML/README.md

 # Electricity Price Forecasting on the Day-Ahead market using Machine Learning

-This repository contains the code necessary to reproduce the experiments of the paper.
-Please cite us using.
+This repository contains the code necessary to reproduce the experiments of our [paper](https://www.sciencedirect.com/science/article/abs/pii/S0306261922002057).

 ## Installation